 To make Gulab jamun

-in a large pan dissolve sugar in water and bring to a boil.
+In a large pan dissolve sugar in water and bring to a boil.
 Simmer on low flame for some time.
 Add saffron and cardamom powder to the syrup.
 The syrup should not reach one string consistency.
-In one string consistency, syrup sugar crystallizes on cooling and the syrup becomes hard.
+Because In one string consistency, syrup sugar crystallizes on cooling and the syrup becomes hard.

 In the meantime start making the dough.
-In a bowl mix together flour, cardamom powder and the mava with soft hands to make a dough.
+In a bowl mix together flour, cardamom, powder and the mava with soft hands to make a dough.
 Divide into equal sized balls.
 I made around 40 balls but the number really depends on the size of the ball.

 Deep fry into ghee or oil (I have used ghee) on slow flame turning after some time so that they fry evenly.
 These should be golden in color.
-I have fried them a little on dark brown side because that is how we like it.
+I have fried them a little on the dark brown side because that is how we like it.